Some basic considerations

 Relationship stability – do you frequently question the stability of your relationship?

-Permanent contraception will not likely help you resolve problems you experience in any of these life areas.
+A vasectomy will not likely help you resolve problems you experience in any of these life areas.

-VASECTOMY SHOULD BE CONSIDERED A PERMANENT AND NON-REVERSIBLE PROCEDURE
+VASECTOMY SHOULD BE CONSIDERED AN IRREVERSIBLE PROCEDURE

 Vasectomy reversals (re-canalization) are not always successful.
 If you wish to do a re-canalization within 3 years following the procedure, there is a 30% chance of failure.
 This number rises considerably 10 years after the initial procedure.
 When both extremities of the testicle cords are reconnected, there is always a chance that the sperm cells will be sterile.
 This is because when men undergo a vasectomy, the body creates antibodies (anti-sperm cells).
-These antibodies are not dangerous for your health: the body simply deactivates the sperm cells as they are produced.
+These antibodies are not dangerous for your health: the body just deactivates the sperm cells as they are produced.
 Unfortunately, this makes the outcome of a vasectomy reversal unpredictable.

 If the both of you are not philosophically opposed to abortion, then you have a back-up plan should other forms of contraception fail.
 If this is your case, a vasectomy may not be critical to avoid an unintended pregnancy.
 You must keep in mind that if your partner gets pregnant, the choice is hers.